Andrew Yang Says Barack Obama’s ‘Biggest Missed Opportunity’ Was Failure To Restructure Economy After Crisis

 Democratic presidential candidate Andrew Yang said in an interview with The Hill published on Friday that former President Barack Obama’s “biggest missed opportunity” was his failure to restructure the American economy following the 2008 financial crisis.

-Echoing criticism often expressed by Obama critics across the political spectrum, the entrepreneur suggested that the Obama administration should have focused on helping ordinary Americans impacted by the devastating economic crisis, instead of bailing out big banks and Wall Street.
+Echoing criticism often expressed by Obama critics across the political spectrum, the entrepreneur suggested that the Obama administration should have focused on helping ordinary Americans impacted by the devastating economic crisis instead of bailing out big banks and Wall Street.

 “I think the biggest missed opportunity was in the wake of the financial crisis, where we printed four trillion for the Wall Street banks,” he said.